The Rule of Social Exchange , put simply, says that to get what you want you have to give what others want.

 The Rule of Social Exchange: Summary

-The Rule of Social Exchange gives a very useful mindset with which to approach social interactions.
+The Rule of Social Exchange gives you a very useful mindset with which to approach social interactions.

-I would say that best take away from the Social Exchange Theory are:
+I would say that two major take aways from the Social Exchange Theory are:

-- Focus on Being a Giver: Make this your N.1 Rule of Social Exchange
+- Focus on Giving: Make this your N.1 Rule of Social Exchange

-- Scan for Takers and Givers: Are the people around you taking or giving?
+- Assess Takers and Givers: Are the people around you taking or giving?
 Cut out the takers, give more to the givers.